JordanMarr/SqlHydra/README.md

 # SqlHydra
-SqlHydra is a suite of NuGet packages for working with databases in F#.
+SqlHydra is a suite of NuGet packages for working with databases in F# with an emphasis on type safety and convenience.

 ### Generation Tools
 - [SqlHydra.SqlServer](#sqlhydrasqlserver-) is a dotnet tool that generates F# records for a SQL Server database.